 I must sound like a crazy patronizer, no wonder she hasn’t thanked me for holding the bus for her but maybe she doesn’t realize it was me who did it, should I say something to find out?—no, ‘cause I’m STILL talking about busing and need to change the subject FAST—

 “I oughta confess right now that science has always been my worst subject, dunno why that is, I mean I didn’t mind Earth Science last year ‘cause it was all winds ‘n’ stars ‘n’ stuff, but this—” (holding up the Biology book of internal horrors) “—is just GROSS.
 I don’t even like cooking that much when it involves raw bones ‘n’ giblets ‘n’ things, so I sure hope you’re better’n me at dealing with it.
 Y’know, for both our grades’s sakes.”

-After a pause, sapphire shoulders bobbed up and down. “’Spect we’ll find out—”
+After a pause, cobalt shoulders bobbed up and down. “’Spect we’ll find out—”

 —as her shrug bumped her satchel which tipped over and disgorged a musical instrument case that Vernonique had to lunge after and grab before it crashed to the floor.
 Cradling it to her chest, she blushed as brightly as any peaches-and-creamy blonde.
 (Not that Tricia’d ever deemed it necessary to blush.)

 “Good save!
 What is that, a clarinet?
 Have you got Orchestra next hour, with Mr. Conzelman?”

 “I don’t, but a lot of my friends do.
 My best friend, Joss Murrisch?
 She plays cornet and keyboards and is bound to ask if you have any brothers.”

 “Oh well y’see she kinda thinks she has...
 African ancestors.”